Martchus/syncthingtray/README.md

       Note that the Plasmoid is not affected by this limitation.
     * While the tray menu is shown its entry is shown in the taskbar.
 Not sure whether there is a way to avoid this.
 * Qt bugs
+    * Qt < 6.5:
+        * The dark mode introduced in Windows 10 is not supported, see https://bugreports.qt.io/browse/QTBUG-72028.
     * Qt < 5.14
         * Any self-signed certificate is accepted when using Qt WebEngine due to https://bugreports.qt.io/browse/QTBUG-51176.
     * Qt < 5.9: